sylvanaar/appCode-Swift-Extensions/README.md

 # Swift Enhancements for JetBrains appCode IDE
-This projet is just in the experimental stages.
+This project is just in the experimental stages.
 I want to see if I can enhance the Swift support in the appCode IDE.
 There are currently very few features, but they are slowly being added.

 ### Features: